Centre of Excellence

 If you find yourself dealing with heavy menstrual bleeding, it is always better to consult a doctor.
 Heavy menstrual bleeding is when you need to change your tampon or pad every two hours or less, consistently, for several hours.

-Menstrual blood generally coagulates in the uterus or vagina, similar to the clotting on an open skin wound.
-The consistency of menstrual blood varies throughout the menstrual cycle and from one period to another.
-It's normal for flow to be heavier with clots one month and lighter with no clots the next.
-These changes are part of the natural menstrual cycle.
-Heavy periods with clots can also be due to various diseases, such as:
+Menstrual blood generally forms clots in the uterus or vagina.
+It is similar to the clotting on an open skin wound.
+The thickness of menstrual blood varies throughout the menstrual cycle and from one period to another.
+It is normal if your flow is heavier with clots in one month and lighter and no clots in the other.
+These are common and natural in menstrual cycles.
+Heavy periods with clots can also be due to many diseases, like:

 Yes, it is possible to diagnose the reason for clots in periods.
-Your doctor will ask various questions about your medical history, perform a physical exam, ask for blood clotting during the period's symptoms, run blood tests, and conduct an ultrasound or other imaging tests to determine the cause of large blood clots during the period.
+Your doctor may ask you questions related to your medical history.
+They may also perform a physical exam and ask about blood clotting during the period's symptoms.

 If you experience large blood clots exceeding the size of a grape, it's advisable to seek prompt medical advice.
-Large blood clots can indicate a heavy period, which may signal an underlying and potentially serious medical issue.
+Large blood clots is common sign of a heavy period.
+This may indicate an underlying and potentially serious medical issue.
 When your period is unusually heavy, leading to the need to change a pad or tampon every hour for an extended period, consulting with your doctor becomes essential.

 Blood Spotting During Pregnancy: Is It Normal?